betterscientificsoftware/bssw.io/CuratedContent/WhatEveryComputerScientistShouldKnowAboutFloatingPointArithmetic.md

 Finally, the paper contains quite a few proofs of floating-point arithmetic and these proofs serve several purposes.
 First, the proofs establish the foundation of floating-point operations which demonstrate that floating-point is not black magic but is a well established mathematical approximation/discritization of real number arithmetic.
 Second, the proofs show that one can rigorously analyze the expressions in a floating-point algorithm and use that to spot areas of concern.
-Finally, these proofs show how important is to have a standard like IEEE 754 in designing and implementing numerical algorithms by being able to rely on a few key numerical properties.
+Finally, these proofs show how important it is to have a standard like IEEE 754 in designing and implementing numerical algorithms by being able to rely on a few key numerical properties.

 In summary, the paper "What Every Computer Scientist Should Know About Floating-Point Arithmetic" represents a must-read for any serious numerical algorithm developer.
 In addition to learning the basics of floating-point, it is important that numerical algorithm developers have a strong knowledge of the IEEE 754 standard and be aware of what properties are supported or not supported on the set of compilers and systems that their algorithm implementations must run.
-And it is especially important for those numerical researchers who are exposed to bleeding-edge HPC systems.
+And it is especially important to numerical developers exposed to bleeding-edge HPC systems.
-When these early systems violate basic IEEE standards, it is useful for numerical algorithm developers to provide feedback to the vendors to see if compliance can be restored.
+When these early systems violate basic IEEE standards, it is useful for these numerical algorithm developers to provide feedback to the vendors to see if floating-point standards compliance can be restored.

 <!---
 Publish: yes